-The athletes will train in all the different disciplines (eg running, hurdling, throwing and jumping) and are expected to compete for the club at least five times per year to maintain their place in the group.
+The athletes will train in all the different disciplines (eg running, hurdling, throwing and jumping), but there will be more of a focus on sprinting and hurdles.
+Athletes are expected to compete for the club at least five times per year to maintain their place in the group.
 Good attendance is also required as we have waiting lists for athletes wanting to join the group.

-Some parents have asked what the difference are between the u13 Academy and the Development Group (which is also available to u13 athletes free of charge subject to places).
-Whilst the training is similar, the u13 Academy does differ to the Development Group in the following ways:
+Some parents have asked what the difference are between the u13 Academy and the Junior Athletics Group (which is also available to u13 athletes free of charge subject to places).
+Whilst the training is similar, the u13 Academy does differ to the Junior Athletics Group in the following ways:

-- u13 Academy trains twice a week (Tuesday and Thursdays) whereas the Development Group trains only on Wednesday;
+- u13 Academy trains twice a week (Tuesday and Thursdays) whereas the Junior Athletics Group trains only on Wednesday;

-- u13 Academy trains throughout the year, and the Development Group breaks for school holidays;
+- u13 Academy trains throughout the year, and the Junior Athletics Group breaks for school holidays;

 - The athletes in the u13 Academy benefit from having successful junior athletes acting as role models;

-- Smaller groups operate in the u13 Academy than the Development Group due to having more help and support on the coaching side; and
+- Smaller groups operate in the u13 Academy than the Junior Athletics Group due to having more help and support on the coaching side; and

-- u13 Academy has far more places for athletes than the Development Group.
+- u13 Academy has far more places for athletes than the Junior Athletics Group.